jedick/plotmydata/README.md

 - The [Docker MCP Gateway] routes requests to MCP servers (just one in our case)
   - A custom `catalog.yaml` makes our R MCP server visible to the MCP Gateway
   - For more options, see [MCP Gateway docs] and [Docker MCP Catalog] for the default `catalog.yaml`
-- Specific actions are used for [Docker Watch]:
+- Specific actions are used for [Docker Watch]
   - `action: rebuild` is used for `server.R` because we need to restart the MCP server if the R code changes
   - `action: sync` is used for `random-agent` because the ADK web server supports hot reloading with the [`--reload_agents`](https://github.com/google/adk-python/commit/e545e5a570c1331d2ed8fda31c7244b5e0f71584) flag